 Do you see the scoring now crisscrossed and splitting open?
 Because if you have scored the pineapple correctly and you cooked it long enough (I have finished this in the oven wrapped in foil when he wasn’t out grilling for very long) then you get these perfect little “sections” that just pop apart and OMG at the wonderful smell!!

 How long does it take to prep a pineapple this way?

 The scoring takes about 5 minutes tops and they grill for 20 minutes (or more) but the time and the trouble are sooooo worth it!!
 These little bitty tidbits of sweet deliciousness are some of the best eating I have ever had!!
 Yes, there is a little piece of skin attached that you have to discard, it acts as a little handle.
 Hubby says you can take the skin off after you have scored it deeply but I like the little handles!

 There is a great little garlic marinade in that post!

 You just count this pineapple as a regular Purple container on the 21 Day Fix.

-I like to take the leftover pieces and trim them up of the skin and use them in different things like oatmeal with coconut and maple syrup for a tropical twist.
-(Be sure to count your containers.)
+I like to take the leftover pieces and trim them up of the skin and use them in different things like oatmeal.
+I add coconut and maple syrup sometimes for a tropical twist.
+Be sure to count your containers for those additions.

-Or I reheat the pineapple in the microwave and then add a dollop of coconut cream for a warm/cool combo with a sprinkle of coarse sea salt for a salty crunch too.
-(Once again just count the containers you use to make this dessert your own!)
+Reheat the pineapple in the microwave.
+Add a dollop of coconut cream for a warm/cool combo.
+You can even use it with a sprinkle of coarse sea salt for a salty crunch too.
+Once again, just count the containers you use to make this dessert your own!

 I am going to work on a pineapple cobbler recipe this summer too, so stay tuned!!